mg4gh/MGMapViewer/docs/Features/MainTrackFeatures/Routing/routing.md

 **Route export**

 The route menu provides also an option to save the calculated route to a gpx file in the directory ./MGMapViewer/track/gpx.
 The filename has the structure \<date>_\<time>_MarkerRoute.gpx.
-This gpx consists of much more track points to describe the exact path as it is visible in the map.
+Compared to the marker track this gpx consists of much more track points to describe the exact path as it is visible in the map.
+So use this export, if give it to other people and/or tools.
+But prefer to use the marker track export, if you want to modify the route later on.

 **Route optimize**